Triple test: Interpretation

-The test is for screening, not for diagnosis, and does not have nearly the same predictive power of amniocentesis or chorionic villus sampling.
-The screening test carries a much lower risk to the fetus, however, and in conjunction with the age-related risk of the patient it is useful to help determine the need for more invasive tests.
+The test is for screening, not for diagnosis, and does not have nearly the same predictive power as that of genetic blood testing (testing cell-free fetal DNA, or invasive genetic testing which are performed by amniocentesis or chorionic villus sampling.
+The screening test carries a much lower risk to the fetus than invasive testing, however, and in conjunction with the age-related risk of the patient it is useful to help determine the need for more invasive tests.

 Variations

 If only two of the hormones above are tested for, then the test is called a double test.
 A quad test tests an additional hormone, inhibin.
 Furthermore, the triple test may be combined with an ultrasound measurement of nuchal translucency.

 Double test

 Free beta hCG and PAPP-A are measured.
 However, the maternal age, weight, ethnicity etc. are still included.
 In the UK the double test is part of the combined test for prenatal diagnostics.

 Quadruple test

 A test of levels of dimeric inhibin A (DIA) is sometimes added to the other three tests, under the name "quadruple test."
 Other names used include "quad test", "quad screen", or "tetra screen."
 Inhibin A will be found high in cases of trisomy 21 and unchanged in cases of trisomy 18.